-My name is Sam Burt and I’ve been the TICE Music Mentor since the pilot year in 2009.
+My name is Sam Burt and I have been the TICE Music Mentor since we started in 2008.

-I am involved with TICE because I feel there is a huge gulf between jamming in the bedroom to making it on a professional level, which often deters young people from making it a serious career option.
-Creative Enterprise Music helps bridge this gulf.
-Very few purely academic courses prepare students for the real world of the music industry, like we do in TICE.
+I am involved with TICE because I feel there is a huge amount of mystery and uncertainty between jamming in the bedroom to working at a professional level, which often deters young people from considering it as a serious career option.
+TICE Music helps bridge this gap.
+Purely academic courses often fail to prepare students for the real world of the music industry, like we do in TICE.
 The course is a clear introduction to a vibrant creative industry, which hopefully sets many students on course to a happy and fulfilling career in music.
-Even if this should not happen the students acquire a range of skills – musical, business and social – that can easily be applied to other disciplines.
-I have also found, during the past 3 years of the programme, that the particular type of student TICE attracts are by far the most talented and rewarding young people I get to work with.
+Even if this should not happen the students acquire a range of skills – communicative, business and social – that can easily be applied to other disciplines.
+I have also found, during the past 10 years of the programme, that the particular type of student TICE attracts are by far the most talented and rewarding young people I get to work with.
 I am now getting to see young people I worked with at age 14 mature and have real success with music into adulthood, which is hugely rewarding and long may it continue.